Letractively/uliweb/apps/Documents/files/architecture.rst

 Uliweb also adopts MVT framework.

-Now the Model is an ORM based on geniusql package.
+Now the Model is an ORM based on SqlAlchemy package.

 View is using function but not class, but when you run a view function, Uliweb will provide an environment for it, it very likes web2py way, but it's different.